patrick-kidger/torchtyping/FURTHER-DOCUMENTATION.md

 ## Custom extensions

-Writing custom extensions is a breeze, by subclassing `torchtyping.TensorDetail`.
+Writing custom extensions is a breeze.
+Checking extra properties is done by subclassing `torchtyping.TensorDetail`, and passing instances of your `detail` to `torchtyping.TensorType`.
 For example this checks that the tensor has an additional attribute `foo`, which must be a string with value `"good-foo"`:

 ```python
 from torch import rand, Tensor